MStarRobotics/Universal-AI-Governor/README.md

 **Hardware Security Layer** - This was the tricky part.
 Getting TPM integration working properly took me about 3 weeks of debugging.
 But now it actually works with real hardware.

-**AI Policy Synthesizer** - Uses local LLM models (no cloud dependencies) to analyze incidents and generate new policies.
+**AI Policy Synthesizer** - Uses local LLM models (no cloud dependencies) to analyze incidents and generate new Rego policies.
 I'm using llama.cpp under the hood because it's fast and doesn't require a GPU farm.

 **Multimedia Processing** - OpenCV for images, custom audio processing, and some clever tricks for video analysis that I probably shouldn't explain in a README.